Uh oh. What's Plan B?

 Use praise (it's free)

-If the employee is remote, a gif can help convey just the right emotion.
+Meanwhile, if your employee is remote, a gif can help convey just the right emotion.
 Like this:

 Or a quick private message at the end of the week: